LeoDog896/svelte-reparent/README.md

 </main>
 ```

-## Advantages
+## Features

 - No need to worry about keeping state in sync between components.
+- Ownership model prevents bugs where components are destroyed while still in use.
 - No dependencies on internal svelte APIs, unlike React and Vue alternatives.
-- Simple API, with only three exported functions.
+- Simple API with only three exported functions.

-## Disadvantages

-- Since this library is relatively new, there may be bugs.
+Since this library is relatively new, there may be bugs.
 (Please report them!
 Every bug report helps!)

 ## Alternatives